 Standby (STBY) mode is used when you steer the boat at the helm.

-Switch the autopilot to STBY mode from any operation by a short press on the STBY/AUTO key.
+Switch the autopilot to STBY mode from any operation by selecting the STBY mode button in the autopilot pop-up or using a physical standby key.

 Non-Follow Up (NFU, Power steering)